ALWAYS try to reunite a baby animal with its mother first. Human care is a last resort.

 - Leave the area and observe from a distance- a mother squirrel won't return if people are nearby.
 The mother squirrel should return to retrieve her baby within two hours.
 If the nest was destroyed, the mother may build a new one before returning for her babies.

-- You can also play the below baby squirrel calls, which will help the mother find the baby if it's not calling on its own.
+- Before giving up, play the below baby squirrel calls, which will help the mother find the baby if it's not calling on its own.
 There are many more of these you can find on youtube as well.
+They work extremely well!

 For help with distressed mammals and baby animal reunites you may contact Urban Utopia Wildlife Rehabilitation directly via the above methods; please include a phone number where you can be reached.
 Please understand, our capacity is currently very limited, especially during spring and autumn baby squirrel season.
 We apologize if we cannot accept new animals for rehabilitation at the time you call; we hope to one day have the resources to accept every animal who needs us.